About East Side Story

 Sky hails from the wilds of western Montana, and has trained at both Unexpected Productions Improv School and the Jet City Improv Academy.
 Sky is thrilled to be a part of East Side Story and performing on the SecondStory Repertory stage.
 When she’s not ’provin’, Sky works in TV/Video production.
 She has produced reality TV, educational children’s television, and most thrilling of all… corporate videos!

 Hailing from the oxygen-deprived Littleton, Colorado, Greg’s been performing improv since 2011, in several groups in Denver and Cincinnati.
 In 2016, he moved to Seattle to see what the West Coast hype was all about.
 Joining East Side Story in early 2017, he quickly became smitten with the group.
 He loves the free flow and risk-taking that embodies ESS, and can’t wait to bring our talents to a theater near you!

-A founding member of ESS, Jeremy started his on-again/off-again romance with improv in 1988, taking classes from Matt Smith and Roberta Maguire.
-Following a steamy affair with Cascade Community Theater, he returned to his first love in 2013.
-After enticing fellow Unexpected Productions students to join him on stage at Sliders Café, they became East Side Story, and the party’s been rolling ever since.
+A founding member of ESS, Jeremy began his romance with improv in 1988, taking classes from Matt Smith and Roberta Maguire.
+Following a steamy affair with Cascade Community Theater, he returned to his first love in 2012, when he joined Split Second Improv.
+In 2013, while taking classes at Unexpected Productions, he enticed his fellow students to join him on stage at Sliders Café and East Side Story began.

 Originally from Minneapolis and most recently LA, Patrick is part of the 2017 class of ESS cast members.
 In LA, he studied at iO West, Westside Comedy and Monkey Butler.
 He enjoys analyzing narratives (talking stories) and having psychological/existential conversations while he's drinking.
 Needless to say, he's currently single.